Trond240/idea_box/README.md

 * Once input feilds are filled out the user can click the save button which will creat an instance of an idea card.(multiple cards can be created)

-* Once cards are created the user will have the option to either comment, star (favorite), or delte the card from the list completely.
+* Once cards are created the user will have the option to either comment, star (favorite), or delete the card from the list completely.

+* Changes made to the cards will be stored in local storage, and the change will persist through a page refresh.

-* Future iterations will allow the user to show only starred ideas and the ability to search for spacific ideas that have been created.
+* Future iterations will allow the user to show only starred ideas and the ability to search for specific ideas that have been created.

 ### The Comp Recreation